 Before I go and annoy my mother by pretending I’m official “quality control” (it’s my excuse to pick at stuff throughout the day), I thought I’d remind you of a few Thanksgiving worthy PGEW dishes that you can try this holiday weekend.
 I know there are a lot of you out there who are doing the last minute thing, so hopefully, these will help!
 They’re tasty, easy to make, will put a different spin on your holiday meal, and will keep your Turkey (or Tofurky) Day costs low so that you can save more of your hard-earned money:

 ~ Baked Sweet Potato Fries with Pineapple-Cranberry Chutney

 ~ Linguine with Sweet Potatoes, Spinach, and Ham

 ~ Black Bean, Sweet Potato and Cranberry Salad

 That’s it for now, folks!
-Stay tuned for the big 24, 24, 24 post this Sunday, when I’ll be showcasing my After Thanksgiving Colombian Tapas Party.
+Stay tuned for the big 24, 24, 24 posts this Sunday, when I’ll be showcasing mine After Thanksgiving Colombian Tapas Party.
 Have a Happy Thanksgiving, everyone!